marklogic-community/marklogic-healthcare-starter-kit/COOKBOOK.md

 ```

 This will replace the ```code__type``` field in the claim.payee object with a CodeableConcept named ```type``` with a coding value of the value in ```code__type```, a system of ```http://hl7.org/fhir/ValueSet/payeetype```, and will lookup the display value from the lookup file in ```src\main\ml-data\referenceData\ValueSets\payeetype.json```.

+Note that we are assuming tha all data is stored in one CodableConcept.system.
+This makes the persistent value uniform and queryable.
+Because of this fundamental difference between flexible message formats and unofirm persistent formats, we are able to almost always flatten a CodabelConcept into an underscore__delimited field without the complexity and nesting of a CodableConcept, and similarly flatten many Identifiers.

 ### Subsumation searches and FHIR